YassineSIDKI/flask-sklearn/README.md

 - Create a new repository in github

-- Clone this repo in azure shell
+- From azure cloud shell, clone this repo

-- Delete azurepipeline.yml.
-This file will be created later and push the code

-- Check that your tests are passing localy : make all.
-Put output here

 - Push your code to newly created github repo

 - Run the project on azure app service.
 For that use the commande az webapp up --name "".
 Be sure that.
 Put output here

+az webapp output

 - If your project is successfuly deployed you should have the following output-like: You can return to for more information [Note the official documentation should be referred to and double checked as you setup CI/CD](https://docs.microsoft.com/en-us/azure/devops/pipelines/ecosystems/python-webapp?view=azure-devops).

+home page app output

 - From dev azure, create a project.
 Put output

 - Add github repo to this project.
 To do that you should already ssh key

+- Delete azure pipeline yaml

 - Choose the azure app service already created